NFS4 mount shows all ownership as "nobody" or 4294967294

 18.104.22.168 Earlier NFS 4 clients (older code found in SLES 10, 11, and early 12 support packs) required idmapd to be running at the client machine as well.
 On those and other older Linux distributions, check for an idmapd process with:

 It can also be helpful for /etc/idmapd.conf to contain a [Translation] section which specifies the method of translating between names and IDs.
 Typically, it is best to point to nsswitch methodology.

 [General] Verbosity=7 Pipefs-Directory=/var/lib/nfs/rpc_pipefs Domain=localdomain [Mapping] Nobody-User=nobody Nobody-Group=nobody [Translation] Method=nsswitch

 fs.nfs.idmap_cache_timer = 60

-For user names to be displayed correctly, the NFS v4 server must have knowledge of the same user and group accounts as the NFS client is using, and must be in the same idmapd domain.
+If the ID mapping method is in use, the correct display of usernames depends upon the NFS v4 server having the same knowledge of user and group accounts (including their UIDs and GIDs) as the NFS v4 client is using, and both must be in the same idmapd domain.